 Where to eat: Keoki’s Paradise

-Adorned in tiki torches, this local hotspot is appreciated for its quick and friendly service in a quiet and relaxing environment.
+Adorned in tiki torches, Keoki’s Paradise is a local hotspot appreciated for its quick and friendly service in a quiet and relaxing environment.
 The restaurant has live music, and customers particularly enjoy the superb desserts on offer, such as the Papalani Sorbetto.

 What to do: ʻAuliʻi Lūʻau Oceanfront Luau